2022 BYU Cougars men's volleyball team

-The 2022 BYU Cougars men's volleyball team represents Brigham Young University in the 2022 NCAA Division I & II men's volleyball season.
-The Cougars, led by seventh year head coach Shawn Olmstead, play their home games at Smith Fieldhouse.
-The Cougars are members of the MPSF and were picked to finish third in the MPSF preseason poll.
+The 2022 BYU Cougars men's volleyball team represented Brigham Young University in the 2022 NCAA Division I & II men's volleyball season.
+The Cougars, led by seventh year head coach Shawn Olmstead, played their home games at Smith Fieldhouse.
+The Cougars were members of the MPSF and were picked to finish third in the MPSF preseason poll.
 After finishing last season ranked #2 the Cougars enter the 2022 season with the #6 ranking.